Redlands Santa Fe Depot District: Redevelopment

-The depot was purchased from Krikorian Theatres founder George Krikorian by a real estate development company with ties to Esri executives in September 2017.
-(Esri is also funding a train station next to its nearby headquarters.)
-Due to the new ownership, the depot may be restored and integrated with the under construction adjacent Redlands–Downtown Arrow rail station.
+The depot was purchased from Krikorian Premier Theaters founder George Krikorian by Property One LLC, a real estate development company with ties to Esri executives in September 2017.
+With new ownership and a name change to Redlands Railway District LLC, the depot was restored and integrated with the adjacent Redlands–Downtown station on the Arrow commuter rail service in 2022.
+Redlands Railway District LLC redeveloped the surrounding properties as the "Redlands Packing House District" with shops and restaurants.
+Completed in 2024.